 - Identify a State Lead Agency: The State of Alaska, Department of Health and Social Services, Division of Behavioral Health (then DMHDD)

-- Establish a Statewide Advisory Board: Alaska Brain Injury Network, Inc., (Formerly, the Alaska Traumatic Brain Injury Advisory Board)
+- Establish a Statewide Advisory Board: Brain Injury Association of Alaska, (Formerly, the Alaska Traumatic Brain Injury Advisory Board)

 - Conduct a statewide needs and resources assessment

 - Craft an implementation plan (completed March 2003)

 The Alaska Traumatic Brain Injury Advisory Board (ATBIAB) was formed in 2000 to fulfill the requirements of the grant and conduct business as an advisory board, holding quarterly board meetings and inviting public comment.
 ATBIAB earned non-profit status in 2003 and changed its name to the Brain Injury Association of Alaska in 2006.

 - Successfully advocated for over $4,000,000 in state funds to support traumatic brain injury programs

 - Successfully advocated for Senate Bill 219 establishing a State of Alaska Acquired and Traumatic Brain Injury Program.
 (Enacted 2010)

 - Hosted the 2010 Alaska Brain Injury Conference in partnership with North American Brain Injury Society.

 - Visited 4 Alaskan communities each year since 2003, hearing Public Testimony from all over the state.